French ship Algésiras (1804): Battle of Trafalgar

 Magon quickly ordered Lieutenant Guillaume Verdreau to gather his soldiers and marines and board Tonnant across the bowsprit.
 The British were alert to the possibility and the boarding party was nearly wiped out by grapeshot fired by the guns mounted on the forecastle and quarterdeck.
 Verdreau and the commander of the marines were both killed and Magon was wounded in the arm.
 Shortly afterward, Algéciras swung parallel to Tonnant and the pair exchanged broadsides for the next hour with their hulls grinding together.
 Burning wads from Tonnants guns started a small fire aboard the French ship, killing three men, but it was quickly put out.
 Tonnants crew played a fire hose over both hulls to put out any fires ignited by the muzzle blast of the guns firing from inside the hulls.

 Algésiras finally surrendered to Tonnant at around 14:30.
 During the storm after the battle, her crew rose up against the British prize crew, and recaptured the ship.
 She sailed to Cádiz flying French colours.
 On 14 June 1808 she was captured by the Spanish along with all the other French ships in Cadiz when Spain switched sides and declared war on France.

 Spanish service

 The ship's name was changed to the Spanish spelling, Algeciras.
 She ferried the ambassador of the Spanish Supreme Central Junta and his staff to Britain to purchase weapons and supplies in February 1809.
 Shortly after her arrival the ship was docked to repair leaks.
-After returning to Cádiz, Algeciras transported French prisoners to Cabrera Island in the Balearic Islands while also delivering supplies and money to troops in Tarragona, Catalonia, and Majorca in the Balearics in August–September.
-Two months later she departed for Havana, Cuba, and Vera Cruz, Mexico, and returned with money, weapons and supplies in May 1810.
+After returning to Cádiz, Algeciras transported French prisoners to Cabrera Island in the Balearic Islands while also delivering supplies and money to troops in Tarragona, Catalonia, and Mallorca in the Balearics in August–September.
+Two months later she departed for Havana, Cuba, and Veracruz, Mexico, and returned with money, weapons and supplies in May 1810.
 In July the ship ferried French prisoners from Cádiz to England and was careened to have the marine growth removed from her hull in March 1811 before returning to Cádiz in April.
 She took troops and supplies to Tarragona and other Mediterranean ports from June to August.